 A picture of the first prototypes of the FE card and of the RO board, installed inside a Top Tracker module, is shown in figure 3.
 The two prototypes have been successfully tested since 2017.
-The second prototype of the concentrator is expected in Spring of this year, together with the final prototypes of the RO and FE boards.
+The production of the FE cards has started during the end of 2019, while tests are ongoing on the second prototype of the concentrator and on the final prototypes of the RO boards, also produced during the last months of 2019.

-2.2 ROB prototype tests
+2.2 Final ROB prototype tests